 The always-eclectic axeman talks gear, the Play it Loud exhibition and his absolutely wild, guest star-packed solo album

 "There’s no statement of intention to retire," David Gilmour tells us.
 So why is he selling off some of his most iconic guitars?
-Find out in our May cover story.

 It’s not necessary to know all the audio science of why this works, but it’s damn good information to have in your back pocket so you can request it at your next session.